 Poodles And Water

-The name “Poodle” comes from the German term for “to splash.”
-Poodles originated in Germany as a water retrieving hunting dog.
+“Poodle” comes from the German term “to splash.”
+Poodles originated in Germany as water-retrieving hunting dogs.
 Poodles are natural-born swimmers by genetics.

 Do Bernedoodles Like To Swim?